National Team Information

 Recently, Manchester City have dominated the Premier League.
 As of 2022, they’ve won four of the last five EPL titles.
 Spread betting on the top teams is really popular, as they often put up monstrous goal differences throughout the season.
 For example, Man City’s goal difference in 2021-22 was +73, which corresponds to beating their opponents by an average of 1.93 goals per game.
 Liverpool weren’t far behind, at +68.

 There is no one size fits all betting approach to the Premier League.
 A profitable strategy is highly dependent on the matchup.
-Sometimes it may make sense to bet the totals, other matchups may have an attractive moneyline or spread.
+Sometimes it may make sense to bet the totals, or other matchups may have an attractive moneyline or spread.
 Player props and live betting are other ways to get in on the action.
 Staying informed on trends, tactics and injuries is a good way to prepare for betting on the Premier League.

 Still, England are favored to win a group with Wales, USA and Iran at -300 odds.
 Their FIFA odds to advance to the knockout stage are -1600 as well.
-They opened up as the second-most likely team to win the World Cup but recent performances have changed that.
+They opened up as the second-most likely team to win the World Cup, but recent performances have changed that.
 The Three Lions are priced at +700 odds to take home the trophy, behind Brazil and France.
-Striker Harry Kane was the World Cup golden boot winner last time around and the England captain is in good form leading up to the tournament.
+Striker Harry Kane was the World Cup Golden Boot winner last time around, and the England captain is in good form leading up to the tournament.
 However, Southgate may have a center back selection problem on his hands.

 The 2022 World Cup is a make-or-break tournament for England.
-They were a young team in 2018 but a lot of their stars are now in the prime of their careers.
+They were a young team in 2018, but a lot of their stars are now in the prime of their careers.
 It’s unlikely Gareth Southgate will stay on as England boss unless they put in a great performance.
 England supporters are also getting impatient with the team, as they haven’t won a major tournament since 1966.
 The talent, like always, is there.
-Whether the results follow at Qatar 2022 is another question.
+Whether the results follow at Qatar 2022 or not is another question.